FULRO insurgency: Central Highlands

 The native inhabitants of the Central Highlands are the Montagnard peoples, which are themselves split among several ethnicities.
 Vietnam conquered and invaded the area during its "march to the south" (Nam tiến).
 Ethnic Vietnamese (Kinh) people eventually outnumbered the indigenous Montagnards after state sponsored colonization directed by both the government of South Vietnam and the current Communist government of unified Vietnam.
 The Montagnards have fought against and resisted the Viet colonists, from the anti-communist South Vietnamese government to the Viet Cong to the communist government of unified Vietnam.

 The Champa state and Chams in the lowlands were traditional suzerains whom the Montagnards in the highlands acknowledged as their lords, while autonomy was held by the Montagnards.
 After World War II the concept of "Nam tiến" and the southward conquest was celebrated by Vietnamese scholars.
 The Pays Montagnard du Sud-Indochinois was the name of the Central Highlands from 1946 under French Indochina.

-The French, the Communist North Vietnamese, and the anti-Communist South Vietnamese all exploited and persecuted the Montagnards.
+The French, Communist North Vietnam, and anti-Communist South Vietnam all exploited and persecuted the Montagnards in turn.
+All this discrimination made the Montagnards rebel against them several times.

-Up until French rule, the Central Highlands was almost never entered by the Vietnamese because they viewed it as a savage (Moi-Montagnard) populated area with fierce animals like tigers, but the Vietnamese expressed interest in the land after the French transformed it into a profitable plantation area to grow crops on, in addition to the natural resources from the forests, minerals and rich earth and realization of its crucial geographical importance.
+Up until French rule, the Central Highlands was almost never entered by the Vietnamese because they viewed it as a savage (Moi-Montagnard) populated area with fierce animals like tigers, but the Vietnamese expressed interest in the land after the French transformed it into a profitable plantation area to grow crops on, in addition to the natural resources from the forests, minerals and rich earth, and realization of its crucial geographical importance.

 An insurgency was waged by the Montagnards in FULRO against South Vietnam and then the unified Communist Vietnam.
-A colonization program of Kinh Vietnamese by the South Vietnamese government and united Vietnamese Communist government was implemented and now a Kinh majority predominates in the highland areas.
+A colonization program of Kinh Vietnamese by the South Vietnamese government and united Vietnamese Communist government was implemented and now a Kinh with northern tribes majority predominates in the highland areas.
 The Montagnard lands in the Central Highlands were subjected to state sponsored colonization by ethnic Vietnamese settlers under the South Vietnamese regime of Ngô Đình Diệm which resulted in estranging the Montagnards and leading them to reject Vietnamese rule.

 The South Vietnamese and Communist Vietnamese colonization of the Central Highlands has been compared to the historic Nam tiến of previous Vietnamese rulers.
-During the Nam tiến (March to the South) Khmer and Cham territory was seized and militarily colonized (đồn điền) by the Vietnamese, which was repeated by the state sponsored settlement of Northern Vietnamese Catholic refugees on Montagnard land by the South Vietnamese leader Diem and the introduction to the Central Highlands of "New Economic Zones" by the Communist Vietnamese government.
+During the Nam tiến (March to the South) Khmer and Cham territory was seized and militarily colonized (đồn điền) by the Vietnamese, which was repeated by the state sponsored settlement of Northern Vietnamese Catholic refugees on Montagnard land by the South Vietnamese leader Diệm and the introduction to the Central Highlands of New Economic Zones by the Communist Vietnamese government.
 The South Vietnamese government was strongly against the autonomous Montagnard CIDG (Civilian Irregular Defense Groups) who were fighting against the Viet Cong because they feared that the Montagnards would gain independence.
 The South Vietnamese and Montagnards violently clashed.
 The Vietnamese Communists implemented harsh punishment against the Montagnards after the defeat of South Vietnam.